 Most days, the anxiety-free lifestyle that a healthy savings account provides can be far more enticing than writing a check for a child’s education in Myanmar.
 However, could there be other benefits to generosity, besides the satisfaction of imagining a kid on the other side of the world going to school every day?

-I spent 2012 putting this question to the test.
+I spent one year putting this question to the test.

 For the first six months of the year, my wife and I only gave away a small percentage of our income.
 A need would arise, so we would give, but it was always unintentional.
 For the last six months of 2012, we intentionally put 8-15 percent of our paychecks into a special bank account.
 The money in this account was then, over time, given to needs, causes, churches or an occasional act of kindness throughout the month.